 The Yankees and Mets are among the top contenders according to the futures market, so it could be a very intriguing MLB season here in NY.

 Betting in person at a sportsbook deserves a spot on your to-do list but online sportsbooks and sportsbook apps make it even easier.
-NY residents can bet on the World Series upstate at a legal sportsbook but can also jump on board in New Jersey, for example, like this.
+NY residents can bet on the World Series upstate at a legal sportsbook but can also jump on board in New Jersey, for example, like this:

-You can take care of all three of those steps from the comforts of home.
+You can take care of all three of those steps from home.
 To place bets, you’ll have to be within state lines for one of the legal locales.
 Sportsbooks use geolocation tracking to verify user location.
 If you’re not where you say you are, bets won’t go through.
 After you have your World Series bets placed, you can head back home and manage your account from there.

 The MLB season is a lengthy one.
 From Opening Day onward, the regular season is jam-packed with options.
 Things slow down a bit once the postseason comes around and into the World Series.
 For each game, there will be MLB baseball odds listed for the matchup.
 If you click on the MLB or baseball tab at online and mobile sportsbooks, here’s what you’ll see.